ContextMapper/contextmapper.github.io/_docs/language-reference/aggregate.md

 }
 </pre></div>

-In addition, every operation (no matter if it is specified in a _Service_ or an _Entity_) can declare whether it is a "read only" or "write" operation with the keywords _read-only_ and _write_:
+In addition, every operation (no matter whether it is specified in a _Service_ or an _Entity_) can declare whether it is a "read only" or "write" operation with the keywords _read-only_ and _write_:

 <div class="highlight"><pre><span></span><span class="k">Service</span> ContractService {
   @ContractId createContract(@Contract contrace) : <span class="k">write</span>;